 It’s worth remembering that challenging sites, particularly those involving steep slopes or large level changes, can sometimes require expensive solutions to get the garden to work for you – retaining walls being one of the most expensive elements that a garden may include.
 However, these sites are also very rewarding, and I personally relish the challenge of developing their hidden potential.

-A perfectly flat site often has no inherent sense of drama or movement, meaning that it has to contrived as artfully as possible, whereas a sloped or terraced site already has drama and interest in spades, and often has better views too.
+A perfectly flat site often has no inherent sense of drama or movement, meaning that it has to be artfully introduced, whereas a sloped or terraced site already has inherent drama and interest, and often has better views too.
 A garden design challenge is actually a great opportunity and far more than just a problem to be solved – sometimes the most beautiful and simple solutions arise from what initially seems like a garden owner’s nightmare.
-This is where engaging a professional garden designer with really good spatial design skills can really pay off and turn an unintelligible site into a stunningly beautiful garden that makes the most of all of its features.
+This is where engaging a professional garden designer with excellent spatial design skills can really reap rewards and turn an intimidating site into a stunningly beautiful garden that makes the most of all of its features.